abdelwanismoustafa/abdelwanismoustafa.github.io/_pages/research.md

 author_profile: true
 ---

-My research combines operations research, simulation, human factors, and AI to address real problems in healthcare and service systems.
-I am especially interested in methods that are not only analytically sound, but also implementable in practice.
+My research integrates operations management, simulation, and data analytics to address real-world challenges in healthcare and service systems.
+My interests focus on the development and implementation of technology-based decision support tools to enhance clinical practice.

 ## 1. AI adoption in healthcare

-I study the organizational, human, and safety factors that influence the adoption of AI in healthcare settings.
+Studying the organizational, human, and safety factors that influence the adoption of AI in healthcare settings.
 This includes healthcare providers' perceptions, implementation barriers, and the design of interventions that improve trust, safety, and usability.

 Representative topics:
 - healthcare AI adoption barriers